 The volume of goods crossing the border at Calexico is significant, estimated at \$6.5 billion going south and \$9.5 billion going coming north in 2017.
-Of these amounts, an estimated \$3.8 billion going south and \$6.7 billion coming north consist of advanced manufacturing products (See Tables A-56 to A-61).
-Very little of this trade currently stops in Imperial County but much of it is connected to US suppliers elsewhere in the country and the potential exists for Imperial County to capture a larger share of logistics and manufacturing activity associated with key industry clusters in Mexicali, such as aerospace, computers and electrical machinery.
+Of these amounts, an estimated \$3.8 billion going south and \$6.7 billion coming north consist of advanced manufacturing products.
+Very little of this trade currently stops in Imperial County but much of it is connected to San Diego and the potential exists for Imperial County to capture a larger share of logistics and manufacturing activity associated with key industry clusters in Mexicali, such as aerospace, computers and electrical machinery.